shreyesss/Proximal_policy_optimization-PPO/README.md

 2.)Advangge calculation:
    (GAE_and_Targetvalues function)

        a.)
-GAE(generalized advantage estimate) is calculated using forward view bootstrapping with different optimum forward steps for different games
-       As a substitute to calculating GAE using masking I update the model at the end of each 'Life' in the game or after a fix number of time_steps(Horizon)

-3.)No Normalization of GAE values:

-Contrary to other imlementations I found  that normalization stableizes the training but slows it down a lot. hence for games time-independent and scarce rewards its better to not normalize GAE returns.

-Hence normalization of GAE values is used in time-dpendent reward environments of LunarLander and SuperMarioBros and its not used in Atari environments of Pong and Breakout
+GAE(generalized advantage estimate) is calculated using forward view bootstrapping with different optimum forward steps for different games b.)As a substitute to calculating GAE using masking I update the model at the end of each 'Life' in the game or after a fix number of time_steps(Horizon c.)
+Contrary to other imlementations I found  that normalization stableizes the training but slows it down a lot. hence for games time-independent and scarce rewards its        better to not normalize GAE returns.Hence normalization of GAE values is used in time-dpendent reward environments of LunarLander and SuperMarioBros and its not used in        Atari environments of Pong and Breakout

 4.)Soft-Update of old network: